dereknovak/RB120-LS/study_guide.md

 "Duck typing occurs when objects of different *unrelated* types both respond to the same method name."

-Duck typing, stemmed from the phrase "if it walks and talks like a duck, it must be a duck," occurs when multiple classes share a common behavior, allowing objects from either class the ability to respond to it.
+Duck typing, stemmed from the phrase "if it walks and quacks like a duck, it must be a duck," occurs when multiple *unrelated* classes share a common behavior, allowing objects from either class the ability to respond to it.
 While the objects should be unrelated, their behaviors should perform a similar action.

 ```ruby
 class CashRegister